vault27/Foundation/paloalto.md

 Out of sync state
 Possible when person makes change to active host, does not commit.
 Then someone from Panorama commits amd push configs to both devices.
 But panorama does not touch what we did locally.
 As a result new configuration only on Active device and we have out of sync state.
 Now we can sync from both devices, we need to choose which one is better for us.

-### Firewall states
+**Firewall states**

+8 in total

-- Initial - after boot-up and before it finds peer
+- Initial - after boot-up and before it finds peer - A/P or A/A
-- Active - normal traffic handling state
+- Active - normal traffic handling state - A/P
-- Passive - normal traffic is discarded, except LACP and LLDP
+- Passive - normal traffic is discarded, except LACP and LLDP - A/P
 - Active-Primary - A/A only
-- Active-Secondary - A/A only
+- Active-Secondary - A/A only - A firewall in active-secondary state does not support DHCP relay
-- Tentative - A/A only
+- Tentative - A/A only - Failure, monitored object (a link or path), firewall leaves suspended or non-functional state -
-- Suspended - administratively disabled
+- Suspended - administratively disabled - A/P or A/A
-- Non Functional - error state
+- Non Functional - error state - A/P or A/A - Failure - In active/passive mode, all of the causes listed for Tentative state cause non-functional state

-### Troubleshoot HA
+**Troubleshoot**

 Show HA logs in **Monitor > System**